 When you heat and foam milk properly, you’re left with fine-textured and stable foam that complements your coffee by emphasising sweetness and providing mouthfeel.

 So make sure to use a thermometer and learn how to use your steam wand well.
-By understanding what happens at different temperatures, you can make your perfect cappuccino.
+By understanding what happens at different heat levels, you can select the perfect cappuccino milk temperature.

 Enjoyed this?
 Check out How to Choose The Best Milk Jug for Steaming & Latte Art